 In 2010, Dr. Schlegel was recruited to the University of Utah as an investigator in the Molecular Medicine Program and as an Assistant Professor of Internal Medicine and Biochemistry.
 He was promoted to Associate Professor with award of tenure in 2016.
-He hosts graduate students in his lab through the Biochemistry and Molecular Biology Graduate programs.
+He hosts graduate students in his lab through the Molecular Biology and Biological Chemistry Graduate programs.
 His laboratory uses model organisms (zebrafish and mice) to identify and characterize new genes that participate in lipid metabolism.
 The long-term goal of this work is to identify novel therapeutic targets for treating obesity, type 2 diabetes, and lipid disorders.

 My laboratory takes a multi-pronged approach to identifying and characterizing novel genes involved in lipid and glucose metabolism.
 Starting with unbiased, forward genetic screens in zebrafish, we isolate mutants with lipid phenotypes of interested (e.g., inappropriate accumulation of lipids in the liver, altered adipose lipid mass).
 We then clone and characterize the affected genes.
 We also use modern genetic methods to delete or selectively express genes of therapeutic interest, with a particular emphasis on the control of intestinal lipid handling as a platform for treating dyslipidemia and atherosclerosis.
 We take similar approaches to elucidating the roles of gene identified in human population genetics studies in glucose metabolism and type 2 diabetes mellitus pathogenesis.
 Characterization of mutant and transgenic zebrafish involves a broad range of methods spanning sophisticated microscopy (confocal and transmission electron), biochemical techniques, and, where appropriate, pilot pharmacological studies.
 We use in vitro enzymology, cell culture (including primary culture of human hepatocytes), and rodent (mice and rats) physiology to complement our work in zebrafish.